Japanese Grand Prix: Alain Prost versus Ayrton Senna

 Suzuka played a part in the feud between Frenchman Alain Prost and Brazilian Ayrton Senna.
-This long battle reached immense levels of controversy and media coverage; this struggle was between two men who were both considered to be by far the best drivers in Formula One at that time.
+This long battle reached immense levels of controversy and media coverage; it was between two men who were both considered to be by far the best drivers in Formula One at that time.

 The 1988 race was a World Championship decider between Senna and Prost – who were McLaren teammates that year.
 Senna came in with a greater chance of winning the championship, as the points system in those days counted the best 11 results; Senna had retired from one more Grand Prix than Prost had and had been slightly less consistent than the Frenchman, yet this was actually to the Brazilian's advantage; the way the points system worked in those days meant that there was more room for him to score points.
 McLaren also had obtained superior and fuel-efficient Honda engines from Williams, had a car far better than any of the others, and had won every race of the season except the Italian Grand Prix – McLaren's only double retirement of the season.
 At the start, Senna made a very bad start, stalling on the grid but then managing to bump-start his car on the down-sloping pit straight.
 As a result, he dropped to 14th, while Prost took the lead.
 It then began to rain, and wet-weather specialist Senna stormed around the track, setting a number of fastest laps and passing car after car until he caught Berger in 2nd and then started to catch Prost rapidly.
 The Frenchman's gearbox was malfunctioning, and the Brazilian caught and passed Prost while the Frenchman was delayed by consistent backmarker Andrea de Cesaris.
 Senna won the race and his first Drivers' Championship with Prost finishing 2nd, despite the latter scoring more points overall.